-We measure the dispersion of the LC microcavity below threshold at the voltage 1 V, plotted in Figure 2(a).
-Multiple lower polariton branches LP-1-LP3 are observed due to the large cavity length, that is, several cavity modes exist within the microcavity and strongly couple with the excitons in the perovskites.
-The faint dispersions with much larger curvature originate from the PL signal leaking out of the perovskite microplate.
+We measure the dispersion of the LC microcavity below threshold at the voltage 1 V, plotted in Figure 2(a) using a femtosecond laser with the repetition rate of 5700 Hz.
+Multiple lower polariton branches LP-1-LP3 are observed due to the large cavity length, that is, several cavity modes exist within the microcavity and strongly couple with the excitons in the perovskites (Figure S3).
 The strong coupling is confirmed at larger wavevectors where one can see clearly the dispersion bending.
 The polariton dispersions are fitted by using a coupled oscillator model and the details are shown in Table S1.
 The electric field rotates the LC molecule director, so that the horizontally linearly polarized modes LP-1, LP1 and LP3 in Figure 2(a) can be tuned to higher energy, while the vertically linearly polarized modes LP0 and LP2 remain fixed \cite{1-liquid crystal_science, Yao RD}.

-As increasing the pumping intensity to around 12 $\mu$J/cm$^2$ under the voltage of 1 V, the emitted intensity from LP1 branch increases superlinearly, whereas its linewidth drops suddenly from 6 meV to 1 meV, as shown in Figure 2(b) and Figure S3(a-d), confirming the occurrence of polariton condensation at the LP1 branch.
-Due to the nonuniformity of the perovskite microplates, the polaritons condense locally in an area with the size of around 8 $\mu$m.
+As increasing the pumping intensity to around 12 $\mu$J/cm$^2$ under the voltage of 1 V (well below the Mott density 40 $\mu$J/cm$^2$\cite{Zhu perovskite}), the emitted intensity from LP1 branch, which is well below the cavity modes, increases superlinearly.
+Whereas its linewidth drops suddenly from 6 meV to 1 meV, as shown in Figure 2(b) and Figure S5(a-c), confirming the occurrence of polariton condensation (the energy blueshift can be observed below and above the threshold, see Figure S5(d)).
+Due to the nonuniformity of the perovskites, the polaritons condense locally in an area with the size of around 8 $\mu$m.
 As expected, an intensity minimum in the center of the polariton condensate can be clearly seen (Figure 2(c)) due to the existence of the small defect shown in Figure 1(c).